Jainy01/myweb/_pages/about.md

 Most of my work has been working on the three neutrinos framework, focusing parameter degeneracy problem in T2K experiment.
 The work are under a fine development for scientific publication (preliminary results presented at 48th Vietnam Conference on Theoretical Physics).

-On the other hand, I'm also investigating data analysis of neutrino emulsion to study how to set-up an experiment at lower cost.
+My interest extends to leveraging distributed data storage and processing technologies, including Hadoop, Spark, and ElasticSearch, to enhance the analysis and interpretation of large-scale physics datasets.

 Professional Experience
 ======

-- Analysed software requirement specification, and test case creation
+- Analysed software requirement specification, test case creation and Perform L2 investigative to troubleshoot issues before escalation to the engineering team

 - Prepare test data, performed test case creation and execution, tracking and reporting bugs

-- Experienced to end-to-end automation based on manual test cases using Selenium (Cucumber, BDD, model), Tosca Tricentis and Postman.
+- Experienced to end-to-end automation and performance based on manual test cases using Selenium (Cucumber, BDD, model), Postman, Tosca Tricentis and Neoload.

-- Experienced Performance Testing using Neoload and Tosca Tricentis.

-- Collaborate with the existing QA members to set automation standards and best practices within the team (BDD, Git, CI/CD, ...)

-- Have been working with the project in accordance with the Agile and Waterfall.
+- Collaborate with the existing QA members to set automation standards and best practices within the team (BDD, Git, CI/CD, deployment ...) for software projects in accordance with the Agile and Waterfall.

 Award and Certificate